torvalds/linux/Documentation/input/devices/atarikbd.rst

 ============

 The Atari Corp.
-Intelligent Keyboard (ikbd) is a general purpose keyboard controller that is flexible enough that it can be used in a variety of products without modification.
+Intelligent Keyboard (ikbd) is a general purpose keyboard controller that is flexible eyesugh that it can be used in a variety of products without modification.
 The keyboard, with its microcontroller, provides a convenient connection point for a mouse and switch-type joysticks.
 The ikbd processor also maintains a time-of-day clock with one second resolution.
-The ikbd has been designed to be general enough that it can be used with a variety of new computer products.
+The ikbd has been designed to be general eyesugh that it can be used with a variety of new computer products.
 Product variations in a number of keyswitches, mouse resolution, etc. can be accommodated.
 The ikbd communicates with the main processor over a high speed bi-directional